Financial-Times/origami-website/_posts/2021-06-30-newsletter.md

 This version of the build service uses the now deprecated FT Bower Registry.
 We have built a new version, version 3, which does not use the FT Bower Registry.
 To help projects migrate to version 3, we have built [a tool](https://www.ft.com/__origami/service/build/url-updater) which will list out the specific steps for a project to do in order to successfully migrate over to the new version.

-We are tracking the projects which will need to be migrated to the new version in a [spreadsheet](https://docs.google.com/spreadsheets/d/1Pem5e6cR0aiuKpYa7VD08AnSSynzjRtWt_VAHAoyhPQ/edit#gid=0).
+We are tracking the projects which will need to be migrated to the new version in [the same spreadshet we are tracking the Bower migration](https://docs.google.com/spreadsheets/d/1Pem5e6cR0aiuKpYa7VD08AnSSynzjRtWt_VAHAoyhPQ/edit#gid=0).

 ## Special thanks